 Abstract

 This study examines the characteristics of entrepreneurship in rural villages.
-It was conducted during the ongoing economic and social crisis in rural areas.
-We interviewed 23 entrepreneurs located in small rural communities.
-The research focuses on the dynamics between rural entrepreneurs and village communities.
-Four themes emerged from our content analysis: The village relies on an entrepreneur to provide products or services; the community and the entrepreneur establish a pattern of combined paid and unpaid services; entrepreneurs leverage a rural product or service into something greater than was previously provided in the village; tensions may arise between the entrepreneur and the village.
-Following the entrepreneurs' view, findings show that small business entrepreneurs in rural villages are more pronounced embedded in the community comparing to cities.
-This study highlights the unique embeddedness of rural entrepreneurship.
+It was conducted during ongoing economic and social crises in rural areas.
+We interviewed 23 entrepreneurs located in small rural communities, focusing on the dynamics between rural entrepreneurs and village communities.
+Four themes emerged from the content analysis: (1) The village relies on entrepreneurs to provide products or services, (2) the community and the entrepreneurs establish a pattern of combined paid and unpaid services, (3) entrepreneurs leverage a rural product or service into something greater than was previously provided in the village, and (4) tensions may arise between entrepreneurs and the village.
+Overall, the findings show that small business entrepreneurs in rural villages are more significantly embedded in the community compared with those in urban areas.

 Keywords: